 As a medical radiation technologist, it is important to use self reflection to judge your own competency for safe and effective practice in this rapidly changing technological healthcare environment.

 The workload, in a hospital facility or clinic, is often very busy with a long wait list of patients.
 It is important that you manage the workload and prioritize, or decide the order in which the tasks must be completed, based on the patient condition and quality care concerns.
-Depending on your discipline, many MRTs must work evenings and weekends in stressful clinical environments.
 It is important that you balance professional and family responsibilities and leisure time, as well.

 In addition to their clinical practice, many medical radiation technologists in Canada help to build their profession.
 They teach and mentor students, develop policy, participate on committees both at a national and provincial/territorial level and participate in research.
 They speak at public meetings and participate in career days at schools and colleges.
 You may be expected to contribute to your profession in this way.